Security Assessment and Testing: A CISSP MindMap Exploration

 Access to Code

-As I’ve implied, some testing involves having access to the code, and in other tests, you don’t have access to the code, but rather the running system
+Some testing involves having access to the code, and in other tests, you don’t have access to the code, but rather the running system,

 White